ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

 </div>

 [Consul](https://www.consul.io) is a widely used service mesh.
-$productName$ natively supports service discovery and unauthenticated communication to services in Consul.
-Additionally, the *Ambassador Consul Connector* enables $productName$ to encrypt and authenticate its communication via mTLS with services in Consul that make use of [Consul's *Connect* feature](https://www.consul.io/docs/connect).
+Emissary natively supports service discovery and unauthenticated communication to services in Consul.
+Additionally, the *Ambassador Consul Connector* enables Emissary to encrypt and authenticate its communication via mTLS with services in Consul that make use of [Consul's *Connect* feature](https://www.consul.io/docs/connect).

 ## Architecture overview

-Using Consul with $productName$ is particularly useful when deploying
-$productName$ in hybrid cloud environments where you deploy applications on VMs and Kubernetes.
-In this environment, Consul enables $productName$ to securely route over TLS to any application regardless of where it is deployed.
+Using Consul with Emissary is particularly useful when deploying Emissary in hybrid cloud environments where you deploy applications on VMs and Kubernetes.
+In this environment, Consul enables Emissary to securely route over TLS to any application regardless of where it is deployed.

 In this architecture, Consul serves as the source of truth for your entire data center, tracking available endpoints, service configuration, and secrets for TLS encryption.
 New applications and services automatically register themselves with Consul using the Consul agent or API.
-When you send a request through $productName$,
-$productName$ sends the request to an endpoint based on the data in Consul.
+When you send a request through Emissary, Emissary sends the request to an endpoint based on the data in Consul.

 ![ambassador-consul](../images/consul-ambassador.png)

-This guide first instructs you on registering a service with Consul and using $productName$ to dynamically route requests to that service based on Consul's service discovery data, and subsequently instructs you on using using the Ambassador Consul Connector to use Consul for authorizing and encrypting requests.
+This guide first instructs you on registering a service with Consul and using Emissary to dynamically route requests to that service based on Consul's service discovery data, and subsequently instructs you on using using the Ambassador Consul Connector to use Consul for authorizing and encrypting requests.